Layr-Labs/eigenlayer-middleware/docs/RegistryCoordinator.md

 )
     external
     virtual
-    onlyServiceManagerOwner
+    onlyOwner
 ```

-Allows the Service Manager Owner to initialize a new quorum with the given configuration.
+Allows the Owner to initialize a new quorum with the given configuration.
 The new quorum is assigned a sequential quorum number.

 The new quorum is also initialized in each of the registry contracts.